Bachuki Kardava: Member of Parliament

 Bachuki Kardava held the 34th spot on the Strength is in Unity electoral list during the 2020 parliamentary election.
 During the campaign, he opposed New Georgia leader Giorgi Vashadze's unsuccessful bid to lead the coalition and was one of 22 signatories of a joint memorandum between opposition parties to set up a common headquarter to watch over the electoral process.
 Winning a seat in Parliament, he was among the 49 MPs that announced a boycott, refusing to recognize the electoral results after allegations of massive voter fraud surfaced.
 According to a report by Imedi TV, Kardava requested his parliamentary salary despite his boycott, a claim that Kardava denied and that was not supported by public records, while he refused to file his legally-mandated financial disclosure.

 Bachuki Kardava ended his boycott, along with the rest of the coalition, following a short-lived EU-facilitated agreement in May 2021.
-Since then, he has been a member of the Procedural and Rules Committee.
-He has been one of Parliament's least active members, participating in less than 1% of total votes.
+From then, he was a member of the Procedural and Rules Committee.
+He was one of Parliament's least active members, participating in less than 1% of total votes.
 On November 14, 2021, Kardava was one of 9 MPs to announce a hunger strike in the halls of Parliament, calling for the release of former President Mikheil Saakashvili, in prison following his return to Georgia.
 He ended the hunger strike five days later on November 19 after the authorities agreed to transferring Saakashvili to the Military Hospital of Gori.

+On May 17, 2023, Bachuki Kardava and three other MPs left the Strength is in Unity parliamentary faction after breaking the faction's opposition to the confirmation of three nominees for the High Council of Justice who were seen by civil society groups as pro-governmental candidates.